How to Start an LLC (10 Easy Steps to Business Formation)

 The application process is straightforward and free of charge, typically completed online through the IRS website.
 Acquiring an EIN is a smart move to maintain your business's legal and financial integrity.

-To protect your assets as well as the properties of all members of the LLC, it is recommended to open a separate bank account to handle and safely keep the finances of the business entity.
+Drawing from my extensive professional experience, I recommend that, to protect your assets as well as the properties of all members of the LLC, you open a separate bank account to handle and safely keep the finances of the business entity.

-An EIN or employer identification number is a prerequisite to open a bank account for your business assets, and it may be made available by applying with the Internal Revenue Service or IRS.
+An EIN or employer identification number, is a prerequisite to opening a bank account for your business assets, and it may be made available by applying with the Internal Revenue Service or IRS.

 8. File Your State LLC Annual Report